smtd-pat/tech-suite-manual/davis-studio.md

 ### ETC Ion Basics

-ETC provides [offline software][etc-offline] that can be run on nearly any computer.
+ETC provides [offline software](https://www.etcconnect.com/Products/Consoles/Eos-Family/) that can be run on nearly any computer.
 This software includes a 3D visualizer that can be used to construct light plots and program shows without being in Davis.

 A complete series of video tutorials on the EOS software that runs on the Ion is provided by ETC on their website.
 Simply find the feature you need help with.
 You can also hold down the “Help” key on the console or in the EOS offline software and press the key you need help with.